seinp90/javascript_rookie/README.md

-# javascript_rookie
+##Usage
-# This is used javascript library.
+This is used javascript library.

-# Used createjs
+Used createjs